tripal/tripal_elasticsearch/README.md

 ## Install `tripal_elasticsearch` module
 * Install the module as a custom module: `cd sites/all/modules/custom`
 * Download the module `wget https://github.com/tripal/tripal_elasticsearch.git`
-* Run drush command to install: `drush en tripal_elasticsearch -y`
+* Run drush command to install: `drush en tripal_elasticsearch -y` (If you don't already have dependencies ultimate_cron and queue_ui, this will help you install them as well).

 You can also fork the module from github and contribute to development.

-__Currently this module has only been extensively tested on the [hardwood genomics database](hardwoodgenomics.org).
+__Currently this module has only been extensively tested on the [hardwood genomics database](http://hardwoodgenomics.org).
 We welcome feedback on any problems you have with using it on other sites.__

+The module will enable two default blocks, one is a simple search box, the other is for more detailed queries.
+If you try to use them, they won't work yet.
+For them to work, you will need to create the index.

 ## Site-wide indexing
 * Go to __/admin/config/elastic\_search__
-* Select __index_website__ from the dropdown table list and then click on the submit button
+* Select __index_website__ from the dropdown table list and then click on the "Elasticindex" button

 You will see the page is loading.
 Do not close the page until the loading is finished.
 A cron queue is being created during this process.
 This may take one or two minitues depending on how many nodes your website has.